KamilaBorowska/old-xfix.github.io/_posts/2013-09-16-two-dot-zero.md

 ---
 Unless you are viewing my website from [Planet Six](http://planetsix.perl.org/), you most likely noticed I've refreshed the layout of this website.
-Well, the reason why I decided to go with this update, is that [it's been a week since first Perl&nbsp;6 changes article](http://glitchmr.github.io/perl-6-changes-2012W37.html).
+Well, the reason why I decided to go with this update, is that [it's been a year since first Perl&nbsp;6 changes article](http://glitchmr.github.io/perl-6-changes-2012W37.html).
 It was exactly a year since I started Perl&nbsp;6 changes series.